 I am a doctoral researcher in the research project iTask: Linguistic and embodied features of interactional multitasking, funded by the Eudaimonia Institute.
 In my thesis, I use conversation analysis to study interaction between adults and children in busy everyday situations where multiple activities take place simultaneously.
 I am interested in examining the interactional practices that adults use when coordinating and organising multiple activities when children seek the adults' attention.
-My research data consist of naturally occurring family interactions at homes and in cars, recorded in Finland and the UK.
+My research data consist of video recordings of interaction in families and early childhood education, collected in Finland and the UK.

 - Conversation Analysis

 - Adult-child interaction

 Conference presentations and posters